stacyphillipsea/historicfloodlevels/README.md

 * Copied files to make a new FETA to look at September 2024 analysis
 * Have managed to publish to a new app in sept24_levels_app folder (broke the multipage one...)
 * Want to try the peak ID because different rivers had differnt events and all responded differently
+* Realised that some river names are blank and so can't be accessed via the dropdown - tried to get it to fix at source when doing the JSON call but ran into difficulties.
+If riverName isn't available it won't be in the API response, rather than it just being blank.
+Instead I fixed it by iterating throughthe data_dict after it has been created and replacing the value

 ## Things to remember to run in VSCODE
 * rsconnect deploy dash . -n LevelsApp --entrypoint levels_app:app